openturns/openturns/python/doc/install.rst

     curl http://debian.openturns.org/openturns.org-repo.key | sudo apt-key add -

-To be able to retrieve OpenTURNS packages, you must add the appropriate repository address to your sources list.
+To be able to retrieve packages, you must add the appropriate repository address to your sources list.
 To do so, you may either use the graphical user interface of aptitude or you can edit the sources-list file (`/etc/apt/sources.list`).

-For instance, asuming you are running Ubuntu 16.04, add the following source to your sources list::
+For instance, assuming you are running Ubuntu 16.04, add the following source to your sources list::

     echo deb http://ubuntu.openturns.org xenial main | sudo tee /etc/apt/sources.list.d/openturns.list